- About the School Culture Survey

 It takes about 15–20 minutes to complete the survey.

-How do educational leaders (participants) receive their seat to take the survey?
+How do I receive my seat to take the survey?

-It is used for research purposes only; no individual’s demographic information is shared.
+It is used in the aggregate for research purposes only; no individual demographic information is shared.

 Misspellings can be corrected by the system administrator.
 Email the correction to BRCulture@nassp.org.

 Yes.
-The survey is a meaningful and manageable method of providing participants with feedback about the school’s culture in the context of Building Culture and Leading Learning.
-As BU Admin, you can reassign a seat so that a participant can retake the survey.
-Additional seats may be purchased by contacting NASSP.
+The survey is a meaningful and manageable method of providing you feedback about your leadership strengths and opportunities for growth.
+Your BU Admin can reassign a seat so that you may take the survey again.

 Who do I contact if I have technical difficulty?